GAMM-AG-RSE-RDM/GAMM-AG-RSE-RDM.github.io/content/news/2026_01_09_save_the_date/index.md

   - "drittelhacker"
 ---

-The second GAMM workshop on research data management and research software engineering will be held on 23.-24.11.2026 at the University of Cologne.
+The second meeting of the GAMM Activity Group on Research Software Engineering and Research Data Management in Mathematics & Mechanics will be held on 23.-24.11.2026 at the University of Cologne.

 More information concerning registration and schedule will follow.